mimiframework/Mimi.jl/docs/src/howto/howto_1.md

 # How-to Guide 1: Construct and Run a Model

+This how-to guide pairs nicely withsion of Tutorial 4: Create a Model, serving as an abbreviated, less-detailed version and refresher for those with some experience with Mimi.
+If this is your first time constructing and running a Mimi model, we recommend you start with Tutorial 4, which will give you more detailed step-by step instructions.

 ## Defining Components

 Any Mimi model is made up of at least one component, so before you construct a model, you need to create your components.